prototypefund/reproducible-website/_events/berlin2016/userpolicies.md

 The value depends how paranoid you are that the builders are not independent.

 Rebuilders will take time to issue their signed buildinfos.
-The higher the number, the longer the wait before sufficent signatures have been issued.
+The higher the number, the longer the wait before sufficient signatures have been issued.

 ----